vim-zz/swordfish-rs/README.md

 # swordfish-rs

-Cli tool for typing effect in Termainl for screencasts.
+Cli tool for typing effect in Termainl.

+`sowrdfish` for screencasts and demos:

+1. 💬 Describe what you are doing
+2. ⚡️ Run any terminal command and get their outputs to screen
+3. 🤖 Reproducable steps - iterate on the `screenplay` file till perfection
+4. 😎 Mimick real person behaviour with realtime typing into terminal

 ![Swordfish hack scene](swordfish_hack_scene.gif)